-Omar Carmenates is currently the Assistant Professor of Percussion at Furman University in Greenville, SC where he oversees all aspects of the percussion program including classical, jazz, and world percussion studies.
+Omar Carmenates is currently the Associate Professor of Percussion at Furman University in Greenville, SC where he oversees all aspects of the percussion program including classical, jazz, and world percussion studies.
 He holds a Doctor of Music degree from Florida State University, a Master of Music Degree in Percussion Performance from the University of North Texas, and a Bachelor’s degree in Music Education from the University of Central Florida.
+Under his direction, the Furman University Percussion Ensemble has become known for its performances and recordings of ecoacoustic music, helping promote Furman’s standing as one of the nations academic leaders in sustainability.
+Most recently, the ensemble received major support from the David E. Shi Center for Sustainability to collaborate with composer Matthew Burtner on the premiere recordings of his Six Ecoacoustic Quintets and a new interdisciplinary work written expressly for the ensemble, "Avian Telemetry", to be released through PARMA Records.
+Students of the ensemble have also presented interdisciplinary performances and research on sustainability and music at the Percussive Arts Society International Convention, the Ecomusics and Ecomusicologies conference, the nief-norf Summer Festival Research Summit, and the Esri International GIS User Conference.

-Also active in the marching arts, Omar has been the Percussion Arranger for both the Spirit of Atlanta Drum & Bugle Corps and the Boston Crusaders Drum & Bugle Corps, as well as for numerous ensembles in all levels of the activity.
-Omar is also active as a judge for Winter Guard International.
+Also active in the marching arts, Omar has been the Percussion Arranger for the Cadets, the Spirit of Atlanta, and the Boston Crusaders Drum & Bugle Corps, as well as for numerous ensembles in all levels of the activity.

 Omar is a proud endorser/artist for Grover Pro Percussion, Vic Firth, Inc. Remo Drumheads, Sabian Cymbals, and Pearl Corporation/Adams Musical Instruments.